netdata/netdata/collectors/apps.plugin/README.md

 ## Performance

-`apps.plugin` is a complex piece of software and has a lot of work to do (actually this plugin requires more CPU resources than the netdata daemon).
+`apps.plugin` is a complex piece of software and has a lot of work to do We are proud that `apps.plugin` is a lot faster compared to any other similar tool, while collecting a lot more information for the processes, however the fact is that this plugin requires more CPU resources than the netdata daemon itself.

 Under Linux, for each process running, `apps.plugin` reads several `/proc` files per process.
 Doing this work per-second, especially on hosts with several thousands